Suyooo/sifas-mapdb/README.md

 Intermediate note map).
 Not even the `sp_gauge_max` field matches up with the note map difficulty consistently - the best way is probably to take the note maps for the Free Live difficulties and check which note count is the closest.

-Note that after the amount of Story Stages in older chapters was reduced in version 2.0, these counters were not changed, so there are missing numbers if going through all the Story Stages.
+Note that after the amount of Story Stages in Chapter 15 and before was reduced in version 2.0, these counters were not changed, so there are missing numbers if going through all the Story Stages.

 # Extra Info